jhalmu/chart-sivut/README.md

 ### 6.10.22

 - React-Chart.js have made my beard gray.
 Found way to have default values, but reality is so, that this do not suit best for purpose I making it.
 So.
 I have to try recharts, because that have more logic and propably less-complex to build.
 I have only so much braincells and synapses between them to use.
 For this project data can be complicated and change on the fly.

+### 13.10.22

+- Reactchart do not make chart-image by nature, so that is not good.
+And it's not responsive.
+- Made ChartJS to fetch data from chartfile.
+They use theyr own datasource so pie and areachart can work
+- Areachart is same than linechart with one fill=true diffrence, which I don't like, 'cos that no consistent.
+Well.
+Pie is same than Doghnut but hey are differend modules.
+Huraa.
+- Rechart uses same datasource.
+- In ChartJS data is now colors as "props" and label too id needed.
+Have to thing how to put numbers in pie?
+- I personally might use rechart anyway in own project, 'cos I think that I can make them look better.
+Rechart is more suitable with lesser and bigger charts, I think.
+But was there gradients in chartjs?
+- Al so refactored that chart types are in their own folders.
+I might put all so datas there, because more complex charts have own more complex datastructures and I think that it is more easyer to made them to separate json-files.